Getting it right for every child

 - details for schools and other organisations with an interest in the survey

-The RCS programme, funded by the Scottish Government, will support South Ayrshire, Dumfries & Galloway and Moray during 2018-19.
+The RCS programme, funded by the Scottish Government, are currently supporting South Ayrshire, Dumfries & Galloway and Moray.

 What RCS will do